 MOTION to approve Treasurer’s report made by Chief Botting and seconded by Chief Pingol.
 All in favor.

-2nd VICE PRESIDENT’S REPORT – Chief Gonzalez, Davie FR
+2nd VICE PRESIDENT’S REPORT: Chief Gonzalez, Davie FR

 Update on the Rock the Climb event on 9/11at the Hard Rock